A Geometric Structure Associated with the Convex Polygon: Proof: two more properties of ( )

-\begin{fact} $K_1,\ldots,K_m$ are not contained in $f(\T)$. \end{fact}
+\begin{fact} $K_1,\ldots,K_m$ are not contained in $f(\T)\cap \partial P$. \end{fact}

-\begin{proof} Consider any $K$-point $K_i$.
-Since $K_i$ lies on $\sigma P$, we can assume without loss of generality that $K_i$ comes from the bottom border of the frontier block $\block(u,u')$.
+\begin{proof} Without loss of generality, assume some $K$-point $K_i$ comes from the bottom border of the frontier block $\block(u,u')$.
 We first argue that $u,u'$ cannot both be vertices.
-For a contradiction, suppose that they are vertices.
-Then, $u'$ must be the clockwise next vertex of $u$ since $\block(u,u')$ is a frontier block.
-Then, by Fact~\ref{fact:outer-boundary-outside}.1, $\block(u,u')$ lies outside $P$, and so its bottom border (which is the block itself) has no intersection with $\partial P$.
-This contradicts the assumption of $K_i$.
+For a contradiction, suppose they are both vertices.
+Then, $u'$ must be the clockwise next vertex of $u$ since $\block(u,u')$ is a frontier block (this can be observed from Algorithm~\ref{alg:FPL-def}).
+Then, by Fact~\ref{fact:outer-boundary-outside}, $\block(u,u')$ lies outside $P$, so its bottom border (which is the block itself) has no intersection with $\partial P$.
+This means $K_i$ cannot come from the bottom border of $\block(u,u')$.
+Contradictory.

 Therefore, $u,u'$ comprise at least one edge.
-Then, according to Definition~\ref{def:lower-bottom-borders}, we can check that the lower and bottom border of $\block(u,u')$ is not contained $\block(u,u')$.
-This further implies that $K_i$ is not contained in $f(\T)$.
-(Some details are omitted for simplicity.) \end{proof}
+Then, according to Definitions~\ref{def:lower-borders} and \ref{def:bottom-borders}, the lower borders and bottom border of $\block(u,u')$ are not contained $\block(u,u')$.
+This further implies that $K_i$ is not contained in $f(\T)$. \end{proof}

-We now extend $f^{-1}_2()$ onto the $K$-points.
-Consider any $K$-point $K_i$.
-Assume it comes from the bottom border of $\block(u,u')$, and recall the extended definition of $f^{-1}_2()$ above Definition~\ref{def:g}, we define